Tuberculosis may be transmitted through which method?

 Study for the Direct Care Worker Test.
 Review important topics with flashcards and multiple-choice questions, each with explanations.
 Prepare effectively for your exam!

-Tuberculosis is primarily transmitted through the air when an infected person coughs, sneezes, or speaks, releasing droplets containing the bacteria into the environment.
-When another person inhales these droplets, they may become infected.
-This airborne transmission is the most common method of spread for tuberculosis, especially in settings where individuals are in close proximity to one another.
+Tuberculosis (TB) is primarily transmitted through the air when a person with active TB disease coughs, sneezes, talks, or sings, releasing tiny droplets containing the bacteria into the environment.
+When another person inhales these droplets, they can become infected with TB.
+This airborne transmission is particularly effective in close quarters or crowded environments, where the bacteria can linger in the air.

 Subscribe